ExcelliumSA/OAuth2OIDC-Study/OAauth2_OIDC_Security_Validations.md

 This section indicates, for each, validation points, if the test is manual or can be automated in a reliable way.

 Focus is made on the reliability of the test result.
-Therefore, in case of doubt, the **Manual** way is initially preferred.
+Therefore, in case of doubt, the **manual** way is initially preferred.

 ## Client